Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 It was because she was often laughed at by her friends, being said “you think about things too much!”

-She learned to protect herself by hiding what she was thinking or who she was.
+Therefore, she learned to protect herself by hiding what she was thinking, and who she was, especially her introverted nature, and played with her friends.

-She did not learn how to express herself or why she often got tired after she faced a lot of stimulation.
+She did not learn how to express herself nor why she often got tired after she spent time with her friends (perhaps, average amount of stimulation was too much for her).

 Not Good at Talking